-The PACE provider must continue to furnish all needed services until the beneficiary is back in the Medicare/Medicaid (if eligible) fee-for-service systems as specified in 42 CFR 460.166.
+The PACE provider must continue to furnish all needed services until the beneficiary is back in the Medicare/Medicaid health systems as specified in 42 CFR 460.166.

-The PACE provider must prepare the SOE in preparation for any appeals in which the PACE provider has made any adverse action determination that was appealed by the applicant/beneficiary.
+The PACE provider must prepare the SOE in preparation for any appeals in which the PACE provider has made any adverse action determination that was appealed by the applicant/beneficiary, including enrollment denials of health and safety and service denials, reductions, and terminations.

-For a Medicaid beneficiary, the PACE provider must continue to furnish the disputed services until issuance of the final determination by the DAL is issued if the following conditions are met:
+For a Medicaid beneficiary, if the appeal is filed timely, the PACE provider must continue to furnish the disputed services until issuance of the final determination by the DAL is issued if the following conditions are met: